shogo54/leetcode/README.md

 | 1047 | [Remove All Adjacent Duplicates In String](/src/RemoveAllAdjacentDuplicatesInString.java) | Easy | X |
 | 1053 | [Previous Permutation With One Swap](/src/PreviousPermutationWithOneSwap.java) | Medium | X |
 | 1078 | [Occurrences After Bigram](/src/OccurrencesAfterBigram.java) | Easy | X |

+Note for myself:
+* = problems that can be improved in time or space complexity.
+** = problems that I should revisit in the future because either I spent too long on solving it or the solution is not the best way.